minmin2104/minmin2104/README.md

 ## 🧰 The tools

-- 🐧 Fedora Linux
-- 💻 Old laptop
+- 🪟 Windows
-- 🧠 Neovim, 🪟 Tmux, 🧬 Git
+- 🧠 Vanilla Emacs

-That’s all we need, baby.
-Sometimes Emacs cuzz Emacs is fun too 💫.
+I daily drive linux in the past, but now since that laptop is dead, and I'm on a new one, I'm sticking with windows for a while.